AlexandreDecan/sismic/docs/quickstart.rst

 Installation
 ------------

-PySS can be installed using ``pip`` as usual: ``pip install pyss``.
+Sismic can be installed using ``pip`` as usual: ``pip install sismic``.
 This will install the latest stable version.

-You can also install PySS from this repository by cloning it.
+You can also install Sismic from its repository by cloning it.
 The development occurs in the *master* branch, the latest stable distributed version is in the *stable* branch.

-PySS requires Python >=3.4 but should also work with Python 3.3.
+Sismic requires Python >=3.4 but should also work with Python 3.3.
-You can isolate PySS installation by using virtual environments:
+You can isolate Sismic installation by using virtual environments:

 1. Get the tool to create environment: ``pip install virtualenv``
 2. Create the environment: ``virtualenv -p python3.4 env``